dtr-org/docs.unit-e.io/README.md

 Contributions are welcome.
 See our [contribution guidelines](CONTRIBUTING.md) for more details.

-The UnitE team is committed to fostering a welcoming and harassment-free environment.
+The Unit-e team is committed to fostering a welcoming and harassment-free environment.
 All participants are expected to adhere to our [code of conduct](CODE_OF_CONDUCT.md).